mlswg/mls-combiner/draft-ietf-mls-combiner.md

 added (via an Add-Commit sequence) by another existing member.
 The external user MUST join both the PQ session and the traditional session.
 As stated previously, the GroupInfo used to create the External Commit MUST contain the APQInfo struct.
-After joining, the new member MUST issue a FULL Commit as described in Fig 1b.
+After joining, the new member MUST issue a FULL Commit as their first commit as described in Fig 1b (e.g. a joiner SHALL NOT instantiate the protocol with a PARTIAL commit).

 ## Removing a Group Member